Introduction

 - Harak is sometimes paired with Dionel as well in whale teams as Dionel helps him secure kills and snowball out of control, but it quickly becomes a very expensive team to invest in at this rate.

-Not as strong on defense against near-peer attackers, Dionel’s position at the back of the team also makes him especially vulnerable to assassin teams.
+Not as strong on defense against near-peer attackers, Dionel’s position at the back of the team also makes him especially vulnerable to Assassin teams.

 - This leaves us with two flex slots.